Drugstore at the corner of southeast Troost and Armour.

 But in earlier days, the block from Armour south to 36th Street, from Troost to Forest, was a lively part of Armour Boulevard’s apartment hotel district.
 And the corner of Armour and Forest was the scene of a 1933 shootout.

-As seen in this 1909-1950 map (below), Troost Avenue from Armour to 36th Street was lined with businesses including a drug store and a bowling alley.
+As seen in this 1909-1950 map, Troost Avenue from Armour to 36th Street was lined with businesses, including a drug store and a bowling alley.
 The corner offered local entertainment and convenient shopping for folks traveling along the city’s most well-used streetcar route, the Troost line.

-Around the corner on Armour Bouelvard between Troost and Forest, the Cavalier Hotel (now gone) offered “bachelor apartments” in the 1950s and 60s.
-Just to the east, the Boulevard Manor Hotel (still standing but boarded up) was known for its dance club and pool where local kids took swimming lessons.
+Around the corner on Armour Boulevard between Troost and Forest, the Cavalier Hotel (now gone) offered “bachelor apartments” in the 1950s and 60s.
+Just to the east, the Boulevard Manor Hotel (still standing but boarded up) was known for its dance club and pool, where local kids took swimming lessons.

-On Forest Avenue, the block between Troost at 36th Street was lined with single-family homes, many still intact today.
+On Forest Avenue, the block between Troost and 36th Street was lined with single-family homes, many still intact today.

-The corner of Forest and Troost was the scene of a famous shootout in 1933, when Kansas City Sheriff Thomas J. Bash accidently came upon a gangster-related execution involving an associate of gang boss Johnny Lazia.
+The corner of Forest and Troost was the scene of a famous shootout in 1933 when Kansas City Sheriff Thomas J. Bash accidentally came upon a gangster-related execution involving an associate of gang boss Johnny Lazia.
 An assassin had already shot and killed several people when the sheriff’s car reached the scene.

 ” A sheriff who carries his riot gun to lawn parties chanced upon a gang murder today in time to visit swift death on two of the executioners and capture a third member of their group.